State Highway 64 (Kerala)

-State Highway 64 (SH 64) is a state highway in Kerala, India that starts in Varkala municipality of Trivandrum and ends in Madathara of Kollam.
+State Highway 64 (SH 64) is a state highway in Kerala, India that starts in Varkala Varkala municipality in Thiruvananthapuram district and ends in Madathara of Kollam.
 The highway is 45 km long.

-The Route Map
+Route map

 Varkala - Kannamba - Nadayara - Palayamkunnu - Chavarcode - Parippally (Cross- NH 66) -Pallickal-Nilamel (cross (SH 1) MC Road)- Kadakkal - Chithara - Madathara (Joined SH 02).
 The main disadvantage is vehicle has to cross a railway gate in Varkala near to Railway Station.
 Govt. is proposed a railway over bridge to cross this hurdle.
 But the construction is not yet started.